 Microwaves are lifesavers for new parents who are too exhausted to make dinner for themselves.
 But don’t use your microwave to heat breast milk or formula.

-“Studies have shown that microwaves heat baby’s milk and food unevenly,” the U.S. Food and Drug Association warns.
+“Studies have shown that microwaves heat baby’s milk and formula unevenly,” the U.S. Food and Drug Association warns.
 “This results in ‘hot spots’ that can scald a baby’s mouth and throat.”

 The FDA advises that you always stir baby food after heating, let it stand 30 seconds and taste-test it yourself before feeding.

-Turn the microwave off if there’s nothing is inside it.
+Turn the microwave off if there’s nothing inside it.

 “You’re dealing with energy here, and that energy needs to go somewhere,” Notini says.
 “It could be (going) into the walls or into even the little pieces of plastic under the turntable.
 Those could melt or catch fire.”